 Giving the due credits is important when you are repurposing your customers’ content.
 You can either tag them directly on the post or mention them in the caption.
 When you do so, your customers feel important, and they will always be ready to create more UGC for you.

-Not only that, you humanize your social media campaign.
-When other users visit the content owners’ profiles, and they see that it is just a common user like them- it evokes their emotions.
-It builds trust, and they relate with your brand more.
+You also humanize your social media campaign.
+When other users visit the content owners’ profiles and see that it is just a common user like them, it evokes their emotions.
+It builds trust, and they relate more with your brand.

 Run Hashtag Contests

-Running a hashtag contest is a result-driven practice if you want your audience to create content for you.
-The best part is that you get to direct your audience upon the kind of content you want them to create, and you also get to reward them for the efforts they put into content creation.
+Running a hashtag contest is a result-driven practice if your audience wants to create content for you.
+The best part is that you get to direct your audience to the kind of content you want them to create and reward them for their efforts.

 As your audience participates and creates UGC for you, it reaches more people and instills social proof in them to participate in the hashtag contest.
 So, not only do you get to expand your brand’s social media presence, but you also get to increase the number of user-generated content for you.